-Delete profiles to make sure no one uses the wrong profile and to free up disk space on the E-820 (although profiles are small and do not take up much space).
+Delete profiles to ensure that the wrong profiles are not used, and to free up disk space on the E-750 (although profiles are small and do not take up much space).

-TO DELETE PROFILES FROM THE E-820 HARD DISK
+TO DELETE PROFILES FROM THE E-750

 - 1. Start ColorWise Pro Tools and click Profile Manager. - 2.
 Select the profile you want to delete and click Delete.